 Around that time, I began to get interested in the holistic approach to animal care and veterinary medicine.
 As my experience with holistic medicine grew, I began to think about revising Preventing Colic in Horses - not because the information in the first edition was incorrect, but because it was incomplete.
 I now have a wider perspective, and a more holistic view, about preventing colic in horses.

 Some days I still feel as clueless as the hapless Wilbur Post, the only human with whom Mister Ed shared his wisdom on a regular basis.
-I don't claim any such exceptional knowledge of, or connection with, horses; I simply endeavor to remain as open as Wilbur and let the horse teach me.
-As a result, I came to realize that an entirely different perspective was needed.
+I don't claim any such exceptional knowledge of, or connection with, horses; I simply endeavour to remain as open as Wilbur and let the horse teach me.
+As a result, I came to realise that an entirely different perspective was needed.
 Stay tuned...